 Try to practise tests by the same test publisher if possible, the employer will normally send you information in advance and supply some sample questions for you to practise.

-USW Careers pays a subscription for USW students and alumni to access a full set of Practice Psychometric Tests (Aptitude Tests) by leading test publisher Assessment Day.
+USW Careers pays a subscription for USW students and alumni to access a full set of Practice Psychometric Tests by leading test publisher Assessment Day.
 These can be accessed using your normal USW login.
 We also have Personality Profiling tools available within Unilife Connect.

 There are also lots of free practise tests available online, please see the section below for some of our favourite ones.